igi33/test-brewer/README.md

 - Igor Stosic

 ## Running Migrations
-To run your unresolved migrations, execute the `migrate` Artisan command:
+To run your unresolved migrations, execute the `migrate` Artisan command from the Lumen root directory:
 ```console
 php artisan migrate
 ```
-For a complete rerun of all the migrations, with the optional `seed` flag which runs the seeders to populate the data, execute the following:
+For a complete rerun of all the migrations, with the optional `seed` flag which runs the seeders to populate data, execute the following:
 ```console
 php artisan migrate:fresh --seed
 ```